Previous Part << >> Next Episode

 Harry laughed nervously, "yeah um, no, I was shocked too.
 He's from the prison, he..."
 He gestured his head to one side as if he were using it to point in Jessie's direction, "did that."

 "Oh," B'Elanna's face fell and drained.
 "Maybe you guys should report to the Captain or something.
 I gotta finish up here."
 Harry looked puzzled.
 "I was here for a post pregnancy check up when all hell broke loose," she whispered.

 Harry lightly nodded.
 He began to leave until he noticed Emma had gone into the Doctor's office to peer at Jessie's biobed through the glass.
 He sighed and went after her.

 B'Elanna though found that funny, "it's never dull."

 The Doctor meanwhile seemed to have finished his treatment and so lay Jessie on her back again.
 The over the bed scanner activated, he scanned with a regular tricorder while he was waiting.
 "This is troubling.
 Oh dear," he double checked the scanner, "we have a problem."

 "What?"
 James asked.

 "The weapon penetrated the womb, there's internal bleeding.
 If we revive her now before repairing the damage, the foetus will die.
-However I'm concerned that our chances of reviving her are slim if put it off, every minute counts," the Doctor replied.
+However I'm concerned that our chances of reviving her are slim if we put it off, every minute counts," the Doctor replied.